Year-end giving: How to tell a story without a lead character

 Heather is our content writer and master wordsmith.
 She enjoys helping our clients formulate their message and running her way across beautiful mountains, exploring new places and is always ready for an adventure.

 Google is changing the way it ranks websites during a search.
 And the change could impact on whether your website is seen by millions; or not.
-You’re the proud owner of a website.
-But that doesn’t mean your website will automatically be seen by everyone who searches for it (or related words) on Google.
+That’s where Search Engine Optimization comes in (among other things).
+It’s how you make sure Google reads

 How do you capture the essence of a landscape initiative?
 (And what exactly is that?)
 Well, that was our brief: make the Agulhas Biodiversity Initiative come alive digitally for partners (and make sense for those who don’t know the organisation).